2017 Recap of Tax Provisions for Individuals

 Flexible Spending Accounts (FSA)

-Flexible Spending Accounts (FSAs) are limited to $2,550 per year in 2016 (same as 2015) and apply only to salary reduction contributions under a health FSA.
+Flexible Spending Accounts (FSAs) are limited to $2,600 per year in 2017 (up from $2,550 in 2016) and apply only to salary reduction contributions under a health FSA.
 The term “taxable year” as it applies to FSAs refers to the plan year of the cafeteria plan, which is typically the period during which salary reduction elections are made.

 Further, employers may allow people to carry over into the next calendar year up to $500 in their accounts, but aren’t required to do so.

 In 2017 taxpayers in the lower tax brackets (10 and 15 percent) pay zero percent on long-term capital gains.
 For taxpayers in the middle four tax brackets the rate is 15 percent and for taxpayers whose income is at or above $418,400 ($470,700 married filing jointly), the rate for both capital gains and dividends is capped at 20 percent.